 Vermilion Lake Association

-The Vermilion Lake Association (formerly Sportsmen’s Club of Lake Vermilion) has been working since its founding in 1968 to protect Lake Vermilion and to enhance the outdoor experience for those who share it.
+The Vermilion Lake Association has been working since its founding in 1968 to protect Lake Vermilion and to enhance the outdoor experience for those who share it.

 The organization’s priority programs – aquatic invasive species (AIS) prevention and fisheries management – have been pushed to the top by today’s circumstances.
 In addition, its volunteers are engaged in many other community service programs to support Lake Vermilion.
 Taken together, they tell the full story of the Vermilion Lake Association’s strong commitment to this great lake.